t-rappos/auction-system/workflow.md

 - Follow scrum / agile

+The folowing sections will be refined after Phase 1.
 #### Issues/Features/Tickets - (Trac?, Github)

 - Development will be conducted by completing tickets
 - Design speciification will be broken down into issues
   - Ensure that tickets are linked to specs
   - Tests will be specified as issues as well
   - Are github pull requests overkill for single person projects?